-• Proof of Identity.
-All household members must provide legible copy of his or her social security card or SSA verification of social security number and a birth certificate or DD-214(Veterans), copy of letter/form requesting birth certificate or a valid U.S. passport.
+Proof of Identity.
+All household members must provide legible copy of his or her social security card or SSA verification of social security number and a birth certificate, DD-214(Veterans), current Permanent Resident ID or a valid U.S. passport.